RussellWang16/SQL-Personal-Tutorial/README.md

 - DENSE_RANK() – Similar to RANK(), but does not skip ranks for duplicates.

+- LAG() - The lag function is used to access the previous rows with the defined offset values.

 - ROW_NUMBER() – Assigns a unique row number to each row.

 - NTILE(N) – Distributes rows into N equal groups.